MichaelCurrin/jekyll-gh-actions-quickstart/create-your-own.md

 ---
 title: Create your own
-description: Get a copy of this template project which you can easily run and host on your GitHub account
+description: Copy this template to your own repos and then deploy to GH Pages
 ---

 1. TOC